Stable Matching as Transport: a Welfarist Perspective on Market Design: Stability and inequality

-Corollary~\ref{cor_existence} provides the existence of stable and egalitarian matchings, and a computationally tractable way of finding them, as a limit of solutions to a sequence of linear programs.\footnote{The set of stable matchings does not change after a monotone parametrization of the utility function.
-Therefore, Corollary~\ref{cor_existence} implies the existence of stable matchings without boundedness assumption on utility~$u$.
-Indeed, it is enough to replace~$u$ with a reparametrized utility~$\tilde{u}(x,y)=\arctan(u(x,y))$.} The existence of stable matchings for markets with aligned preferences gives a special case of the general existence result proven in \cite*{greinecker2021pairwise}.
-In Appendix~\ref{app_proof_equivalence}, we check that Corollary~\ref{cor_existence} follows from Theorem~\ref{th_equivalence}.
+Corollary~\ref{cor_existence} provides the existence of stable and egalitarian matchings.
+For finite or discretized markets, Corollary~\ref{cor_existence} also suggests a computational method for finding these matchings: solve a sequence of finite linear programs for increasing values of \(|\alpha|\) and study their limiting solutions.
+The existence of stable matchings for markets with aligned preferences gives a special case of the general existence result proven in \cite*{greinecker2021pairwise}.
+In Supplementary Appendix~\ref{app_corr_existence}, we show that Corollary~\ref{cor_existence} follows from Theorem~\ref{th_equivalence} via a standard compactness argument.

-\begin{remark*} For finite markets, it is enough to take~$\alpha$ large enough to obtain exact stability.
-Indeed, if~$X$ and~$Y$ are finite, denote by~$\delta$ the minimal change in utility that an agent can experience if they change a partner:

-Then any~$\varepsilon$-stable matching with~$\varepsilon<\delta$ is automatically stable.
-Combining this observation with Theorem~\ref{th_equivalence}, we conclude that the solution of the optimal transportation problem with~$\alpha> \delta/\ln 2$ is stable. \end{remark*}
+For finite markets, the transportation problem in Theorem~\ref{th_equivalence} is solved by a deterministic~$\pi$.
+Indeed, for finite $X$ and~$Y$ with normalized counting measures, by the Birkhoff-von-Neumann theorem, the extreme points of the matching polytope are deterministic matchings.
+A linear objective is optimized at an extreme point, so there exist deterministic matchings that are welfare-maximizing or egalitarian.
+To obtain a deterministic exact stable matching, we may use a large but finite value of~$\alpha$.
+Indeed, suppose that there are no payoff ties from changing partners, and denote by~$\delta>0$ the smallest utility gap arising from any such change: $\delta=\min\left\{\min_{x,\ y\ne y'}|U(x,y)-U(x,y')|, \ \min_{y,\ x\ne x'}|U(x,y)-U(x',y)|\right\}.$ Then any~$\varepsilon$-stable matching with~$\varepsilon<\delta$ is automatically stable.
+Combining this observation with Theorem~\ref{th_equivalence}, we conclude that solutions of the optimal transportation problem with~$\alpha> \frac{\ln 2}{\delta}$ are stable.

-The conclusions of Theorem~\ref{th_equivalence} are not specific to the exponential objective in~$c_\alpha$.
+The conclusions of Theorem~\ref{th_equivalence} can be generalized in several ways.
+First, the result is not specific to the exponential objective~$c_\alpha$.
 As we demonstrate in Appendix~\ref{app_proof_equivalence}, it is enough to take

-where~$h$ is a monotone-increasing function with a large logarithmic derivative.
-Indeed, we show that if~$h>0$ is monotone increasing and